 In these cases, people choose a character with a simple stroke and a contrasting shape as the family crest.

 The second is the use of a figure associated with the family name.
-For example, those who use the character “井” (i) as their surnames, such as Sakai, Ii, and Inoue, use parallel crosses.
+For example, parallel crosses are used by those whose surnames include the character “井” (i), such as Sakai, Ii, and Inoue.

 For example, those who use the character “藤” (wisteria) as their surname, such as Naito, Kato, and Goto, use wisteria circles.